 - If possible, discuss their actions and consequences with them to help them understand the reason for your rules.

 Encouraging the learning and exploration process will increase your child’s confidence and creativity, and defining safe boundaries and rules will keep you both happy.

-Dex Tuttle is the injury prevention program coordinator at Children’s Hospitals and Clinics of Minnesota and the father of a curious and mobile toddler.
+Dex Tuttle is the injury prevention program coordinator at Children’s Minnesota and the father of a curious and mobile toddler.
 He has a Master of Education degree from Penn State University.